-The a7III is an interesting camera.
-Because it can almost see in the dark I wanted to try my hand at some interesting photography in Eureka Springs, Arkansas.
-I also needed to replace some of my older landscapes taken with my Sony a77 apsc camera.
-It was a great looking morning but it quickly grew into a downpour that lasted almost all day.
+The a7III is an exciting camera.
+Because it can almost see in the dark, I wanted to try my hand at some interesting photography in Eureka Springs, Arkansas.
+I also needed to replace some of my older landscapes taken with my Sony a77 APS-C camera.
+It was a tremendous looking morning, but it quickly grew into a downpour that lasted almost all day.

-We did stop on an overlook that has a nifty little cover and I was able to test out the Sony a7III’s time lapse video feature.
-Kinda cool but not really a good test since the weather was so bad.
-Below id the video it created with some color correction in Premier.
+We did stop on an overlook that has a nifty little cover, and I was able to test out the Sony a7III’s time-lapse video feature.
+Kinda cool, but not really a good test of the camera since the weather was so bad.
+Below is the video it created with some color correction in Premier.
 If you look closely, you can see the rain come in from the left and drench the Crescent Hotel.

-I used Lightroom to make all of the edits in these photos with the exception of dumping it into Photoshop to enhance the Gamma to where I like it.
+I used Lightroom to make all of the edits in these photos except for dumping them into Photoshop to enhance the Gamma to where I like it.

 Needless to say, I did find one that I liked.
-In the context of the Crescent being haunted, after all it was a hospital before it was an hotel, I thought the old timey look was appropriate.
+In the context of the Crescent being haunted, after all, it was a hospital before it was a hotel, I thought the old-timey look was appropriate.

 I do plan on returning to the town in the future.
 I really want to get images of the old suspension bridge that hold up when blown up to massive proportions.
 I just love seeing these images larger than life, if you haven’t figured that out yet.
 Don’t worry, I will also be looking for that spectral image at the Basin Park Hotel and the Crescent this year.
 Ok, not really expecting to, but I might work a little photo magic and pretend something like that actually exists.
 And if it really does, I will be even more shocked than you would be.